-Imagine nineteen students with one common goal: building the most efficient solar vehicle of the world.
+Imagine eighteen students with one common goal: building the most efficient solar vehicle of the world.
 The students of Solar Team Twente develop a new solar car from scratch within only one year.
 This car is designed to drive more than 3.000 kilometers by only using solar energy.
 Sounds crazy?
 It is, but student team Solar Team Twente makes the impossible possible.
 By competing in several solar races around the world, the team challenges the limits of existing technology every year.
+This year, the team participates in a unique and extremely challenging Solar Challenge in Morocco, driving 2.500 kilometres through the Atlas Mountains and Sahara.

 Solar Team Twente entails passion for innovation, passion for efficient mobility, and passion to inspire others.
 With over 15 years of experience and a strong network of companies and former team members, they prepare for the races like others would for the Olympics.
 A new team starts every 2 years in September, participates in the iLumen European Solar Challenge in Belgium in the same month and then works hard for one year to build the most efficient solar car of the world.
 The car is able to drive more than 3.000 kilometers only powered by solar energy, which means efficiency is key.
 Several aspects of the car are affecting the efficiency of the car, so they must be designed well.
 Examples are the aerodynamic shape of the car, the performance of the battery and of course the efficiency of the solar panel.
 Within this interdisciplinary team, the several sub-teams must work closely to realize a reliable and efficient solar car.